 What is radical copyediting?

-Radical copyediting helps the written language live up to its more radical potential—serving the ends of access, inclusion, and liberation, rather than maintaining oppression and the status quo.
+Radical copyediting helps language live up to its most radical potential—serving the ends of access, inclusion, and liberation, rather than maintaining oppression and the status quo.

 Hi!
 My name is Alex Kapitan and I am a radical copyeditor.